15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 1. RMS Cloud

 RMS Cloud has established itself among the best hospitality tech companies serving accommodation and venue providers worldwide.
-With a strong presence in the UK, Australia, and Asia-Pacific regions, RMS delivers comprehensive property management solutions designed for diverse accommodation types.
+With a strong presence in the UK, Australia, and Asia-Pacific regions, RMS delivers full property management solutions designed for diverse accommodation types.

-Key Offerings:
+Key offerings:

 • Property management system